hardscrabble/hardscrabble.github.io/_posts/2015-02-18-building-firefox.md

-* I followed the first listed interesting link about how to run Firefox's tests, and before I could overthink what's about to happen I ran `./mach xpcshell-test` and the most delightful thing happened, and I think it needs to be captured in a video: <https://vimeo.com/119925549> (maybe still processing)
+* I followed the first listed interesting link about how to run Firefox's tests, and before I could overthink what's about to happen I ran `./mach xpcshell-test` and the most delightful thing happened, and I think it needs to be captured in a video:

+<iframe src="//player.vimeo.com/video/119925549?byline=0&portrait=0" width="686" height="386" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 [4]: https://developer.mozilla.org/en-US/docs/Simple_Firefox_build/Linux_and_MacOS_build_preparation
 [5]: https://twitter.com/maxjacobson/status/567890227693494272